bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 # CommandDotNet

+## 4.1.6

+Add AppInfo.SetResolver to enable overriding for tests to get a consistent AppName.
+See [Deterministic AppName for tests](../TestTools/Tools/deterministic-appinfo.md) for details.

 ## 4.1.5

 Fixes [bug #331](https://github.com/bilal-fazlani/commanddotnet/issues/331) on .Net Framework when capturing CommandContext in Exception.Data.
-Thanks to `@arendvw` for reporting this.
+In .Net Framework, items added to Data must be   Thanks to `@arendvw` for reporting this.

 ## 4.1.4